Olympus Pen: General context

 The original Pen was introduced in 1959.
 It was designed by Yoshihisa Maitani, and was the first half-frame camera produced in Japan.
-It was one of the smallest cameras to use 35mm film in regular 135 cassettes.
+It was one of the smallest cameras to use 35 mm film in regular 135 cassettes.

 A series of derivatives followed, some easier to use with the introduction of exposure automation, e.g. the Pen EE; others with a wider aperture lens and a manual meter, such as the Pen D.

 In 1966 the arrival of the Rollei 35, a camera almost as compact but making normal 24×36 exposures, would announce the beginning of the end for the half-frame concept.
 However, Olympus went on producing the simpler models of the Pen family until at least 1983.

-In the descriptions below, the focal lengths indicated do not give the same angle of view as for full-frame cameras: 30mm on the Pen is roughly equivalent to 45mm on a full-frame, and 28mm to a 40mm.
+In the descriptions below, the focal lengths indicated do not give the same angle of view as for full-frame cameras: 30 mm on the Pen is roughly equivalent to 45 mm on a full-frame, and 28 mm to a 40 mm.